SimplyStaking/panic_oasis/doc/DESIGN_AND_FEATURES.md

 An aspect of the design of PANIC that is less visible to the user is that there are multiple monitor types.
 Once PANIC is started it detects the number of nodes and which chain(s) they belong to, and automatically launches the necessary number of monitors of each type.

 - **Node monitor** (one per node): deals with node-specific details such as bonded balance and number of peers.
+- **Sytem monitor** (one per node): deals with system-specific details such as changes in CPU/RAM/Storage usage.
 - **GitHub monitor** (one per repository): uses the GitHub API to keep track of the number of releases in a repository and alerts on a new release.

 Each monitor passes on the data that it extracts to the respective alerter.
 For example, the node monitor passes on its data to the node alerter.
 The alerter's task is then to keep track of changes in the data to figure out whether or not it should notify the user.